 - Land in the same area or slightly forward as you jumped from (unless purposely fading away to get your shot off).

-Here is a video that is going to breakdown and highlight some of these shooting details.
+Here is a video that will breakdown and highlight some of these basketball shooting details.

 How to Shoot a Basketball with Confidence

 Shooting is more than just physical skills.
 It takes mental toughness and having confidence in your shot.
-Great shooters have the ability to take and make big shots regardless of the pressure.
-Don't get me wrong though, a lot of confidence comes through the time you spend working on your shot in the gym.
-That being said, there are going to be nights where you may miss 3 or 4 shots in a row and you need to have the confidence to step up and make your next open shot.
-Great shooters have a short memory whether they have made or missed their last shot.
+Great shooters in basketball have the ability to take and make big shots regardless of the pressure.
+A lot of confidence comes through your time working on your shot in the gym.
+That being said, there will be nights when you may miss 3 or 4 shots in a row, and you need to have the confidence to step up and make your next open shot.
+Great basketball shooters have a short memory whether they have made or missed their last shot.

-Another big part of shooting at a high level is shot selection.
+Another big part of learning how to shoot a basketball at a high level is shot selection.
 If you are shooting low percentage shots, there is a very good chance that you are going to be a poor shooter.
-It is important that you try to find shots that compliment your game and will be a high percentage shot for you.
+You must try to find shots that compliment your game and will be a high percentage shot for you.
 This means being able to score within the offense and using teammates to help get yourself open.

-Great shooters are not made over night.
-As mentioned before it takes learning the right way to shoot, and then spending hours in the gym perfecting your craft.
-If you want to be a great shooter you must be willing to get in the gym and spend the time needed.
+Great shooters in basketball are not made overnight.
+As mentioned before, it takes learning the right way to shoot and then spending hours in the gym perfecting your craft.
+If you want to learn how to shoot a basketball and ultimately be a great shooter, you must be willing to get in the gym and spend the time needed.